urbanopt/urbanopt.github.io/developer_resources/known_issues.md

 ---
 layout: default
-title: Known Issues
+title: Release Notes
 parent: Developer Resources
 nav_order: 3
 ---

-## Known Issues and Notes
+## Release Notes and Known Issues

 ### Version 0.4.0
 1. URBANopt<sup>&trade;</sup> SDK version 0.4.0 includes OpenDSS support via the URBANopt CLI.
 Windows users may experience errors detecting python and urbanopt-ditto-reader when using the `opendss` CLI command.
 If you are not able to run OpenDSS through the CLI, the functionality is also available manually by following the general [OpenDSS instructions](../opendss/opendss.md#converting-and-running-opendss).